mariobox/mariosanchez.org-metalsmith/src/now.md

 layout: page.html
 ---

-These days I spend my week days at my [full time job](http://linkedin.com/in/mariobox), and most of my nights and weekends learning front-end web development and coding.
+These days I spend my week days at my [full time job](http://linkedin.com/in/mariobox), and most of my nights and weekends practicing front-end web development and coding.

-I am enrolled in the WebDev program at [The Idea Center](http://theideacenter.co), and I'm also using several online platforms to learn HTML, CSS and JavaScript.
+I recently completed the WebDev program at [The Idea Center](http://theideacenter.co), so I'm now in full practice mode and expanding my web development knowledge through different online platforms.

 In the last few days I've pushed a few homework projects to [Github repositories](https://github.com/mariobox), and managed to switch this site [from Hugo to Metalsmith](../metalswitch/).